bcallanan/kafkaAvro/README.md

 The reference material for defining schema types can be found [here](http://avro.apache.org/docs/current/spec.html 'Avro Schema reference').

 Initial schema for the initial test case can be found [here](https://github.com/bcallanan/kafkaAvro/tree/main/explore/explore-schemas/src/main/avro).
-This example is w/o spring-boot and just pure 'org.apache.kafka' apis.
+This example is pure 'org.apache.kafka' apis.
 This test case will test the schema as a published event record into Kafka and then can be decoded and consumed on the other side...

 #### Avro Data Exchanges Reference